Broadpeak-tv/dash.js/README.md

 ### What's next

-The processing time of the different parsers need to be benchmarked also on other platforms such as native platforms, SmartTV (Web and Android), mobile, TV dongles etc.
+The processing time of the different parsers need to be benchmarked also on other platforms such as native platforms, SmartTVs (Web and Android), mobiles, TV dongles etc.

 The question of processing time shall also be considered in the context of manifest generation tools (packagers) and manifest manipulation tools.